adyxax/www/content/docs/freebsd/wireguard.md

 PersistentKeepalive = 60
 ```

 To implement this example you will need to generate two sets of keys.
-The configuration for the first server will feature the first server's private key in the `[Interface]` section and the second server's public key in the `[Peer]` section, and vice versa.
+The configuration for the first server will feature the first server's private key in the `[Interface]` section and the second server's public key in the `[Peer]` section, and vice versa for the configuration of the second server.

 This example is from a machine that can be hidden behind nat therefore I configure a `PersistentKeepalive`.
 If your host has a public IP this line is not needed.